MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-threat-protection-overview.md

 >It can take up to an hour for machines to receive new customer indicators.

 ## Prerequisites
-Web threat protection uses network protection to provide web browsing security on Microsoft Edge and third-party web browsers.
+Web protection uses network protection to provide web browsing security on Microsoft Edge and third-party web browsers.

 To turn on network protection on your machines:
 - Edit the Microsoft Defender ATP security baseline under **Web & Network Protection** to enable network protection before deploying or redeploying it.
 [Learn about reviewing and assigning the Microsoft Defender ATP security baseline](configure-machines-security-baseline.md#review-and-assign-the-microsoft-defender-atp-security-baseline)